-I’ve been to Des Moines over a dozen times during my days in banking and they truly do have nice people and amazing steaks.
+I’ve been to Des Moines over a dozen times during my days in banking.
+It truly do have nice people and amazing steaks.
 Oh, and the steaks are amazing!

 4. Raleigh-Durham-Chapel Hill, N.C.

-This trio of cities has been an innovation center for decades, with the longstanding Research Triangle Park established more than 50 years ago anchored by North Carolina State University, Duke University and University of North Carolina-Chapel Hill.
+This trio of cities has been an innovation center for decades.
+It has the longstanding Research Triangle Park established more than 50 years ago.
+The park is anchored by North Carolina State University, Duke University and University of North Carolina-Chapel Hill.

 With such a dense population of smart, young talent, both legacy tech companies like IBM and Cisco, as well as new startups, reap the talent attraction benefits.

 Raleigh, Durham and Chapel Hill have all seen a huge increase in the technology sector in recent years.
-Raleigh alone saw a nearly 40% increase in tech jobs between 2010-2015 — second only to San Francisco— and Durham was recently named the “Startup capital of the South” by CNBC.
+Raleigh alone saw a nearly 40% increase in tech jobs between 2015-2020.
+This is second only to San Francisco.
+And Durham was recently named the “Startup capital of the South” by CNBC.

 Both Kansas City, Missouri and St. Louis — on opposite sides of the state of Missouri — routinely make headlines for their growing tech economies.

-Kansas City landed on the map several years ago after becoming the first site of Google Fiber, and the sector has been growing ever since with a healthy and vibrant startup scene.
-Interestingly, Kansas City has been named one of the best cities for women in tech — it’s the only city in America where women on average earn more than men.
+Kansas City landed on the map several years ago after becoming the first site of Google Fiber.
+The sector has been growing ever since with a healthy and vibrant startup scene.
+Interestingly, Kansas City has been named one of the best cities for women in tech too.
+It’s the only city in America where women on average earn more than men.

 Honorable Mention Cities To Buy Real Estate

-I bought San Francisco property in 2003, 2004, 2007, 2014, and 2019 and have done extraordinarily well given the job growth and income growth of the region.
-The key is to find the next San Francisco, and I believe many are sprouting out around the country because places like San Francisco are simply too expensive.
+I bought San Francisco property in 2003, 2004, 2007, 2014, and 2019.
+They have done extraordinarily well given the job growth and income growth of the region.
+The key to real estate wealth is to find the next San Francisco.
+I believe many are sprouting out around the country because places like San Francisco are simply too expensive.

 1) CrowdStreet is based in Portland and connects accredited investors with a broad range of debt and equity commercial real estate investments.
 CrowdStreet is great because they focus primarily on 18-hour cities (secondary cities) with lower valuations, higher net rental yields, and potentially higher growth.

 2) Fundrise, founded in 2012 and available for accredited investors and non-accredited investors.
 I’ve worked with Fundrise since the beginning, and they’ve consistently impressed me with their innovation.
 They are pioneers of the eREIT product.
-Most recently, they were the first ones to launch an Opportunity Fund in the real estate crowdfunding space to take advantage of new tax laws.
+For the average investor, investing in a diversified eREIT makes sense.

 Both of these platforms are the oldest and largest real estate crowdfunding platforms today.
 They have the best marketplaces and the strongest underwriting of deals.
 Sign up and take a look around as it’s free.